Does anyone know where the recipe is? I found it once but I can't seem to find it again.

 I whipped it about 8-10 minutes.
 I think that the recipe turned out great, as did my kids.
 The salt thing I think is an individual thing, as there has been some heart issues in our family, and we use salt in cooking but no added salt.
 I put the left over icing in the fridge overnight, and the salty taste was gone, so possibly it hadn't absorbed completely yet.
 This is a great recipe and I plan to continue using it.
 Some icing recipes call for salt while others don't, so I feel it is a personal prefernce

 I'm the same way.
 I never add salt and I can taste salt in things my wife can't.
-So, you are right about the salt being a personal thing.

 I tried Janzcakes recipie and I loved the taste but I think it was too soft.
 I added about 4 TBS of flour to it.
 Should I have added more powdered sugar or more flour?
 I followed the recipie to a "T." Also, I didn't notice it crust over, but I made the cake and had to deliver pretty soon after.
 How long does it take to crust?